-Assessment practices are shifting dramatically, and these shifts will have significant impact on special education.
-In the 2014-2015 school year, nearly all students will be expected to take the general assessment.
-To accommodate students with disabilities, there will be an incredible array of accessibility options.
-Historically, only 1-2% of students used testing accommodations, but the new assessments will allow for three levels of accommodation support and many supports will be embedded in the assessments.
-Read on and learn more about these shifts and how they’ll affect special ed.
+Assessment practices shifted dramatically over the last few years.
+Nearly all students (99%) are expected to take the general assessment, modified assessments were eliminated, and only 1% of students qualify for the alternate assessment.
+To accommodate students with disabilities, there’s an incredible array of accessibility options build into the assessment.
+Historically, only 1-2% of students used testing accommodations, but the new assessments open up accommodations to more students.
+Read on and learn more about these shifts and how they affect special education.

 - Increased assessment difficulty tied to new standards.

 - Eliminated modified assessments — the students who took the modified assessments will be expected to take the general assessment.
-Only 1% of students (about 10% of special ed) will qualify to take the alternate assessment.
+Only 1% of students (about 10% of students with IEPs) will qualify to take the alternate assessment.

-- More reliance on accessibility supports and accommodations — the two Common Core testing consortiums, PARCC and Smarter Balanced, see technology supports and accommodations implemented through a UDL (Universal Design for Learning) approach as the key to ensure students can “show what they know.”
+- More reliance on accessibility supports and accommodations — technology supports and accommodations implemented through a UDL (Universal Design for Learning) is seen as crucial to ensure students can “show what they know.”
 In the old model, very few students were allowed to use accommodations.
-With the new assessments, technology supports will be widespread.
+With the new assessments, technology support is widespread.

 Both PARCC and Smarter Balanced define three levels of support to ensure that all students have appropriate universal tools, designated supports, and/or accommodations to best support each student’s needs.
-Some supports will be embedded in the assessment for all students, and some supports must be chosen and activated by the IEP or 504 team through a diagnostic process.
+Some supports are embedded in the assessment for all students, and some supports must be decided on through a diagnostic process and activated by the IEP or 504 team.

-Regardless of whether you’re in a PARCC, Smarter Balanced, or non-Common Core state, it likely that you will be able to accommodate your students’ needs during testing—you just have to know what your state’s rules are.
+Regardless of whether you’re student take PARCC, Smarter Balanced, STAAR, or another assessment based on rigorous new standards, it likely that you will be able to accommodate your students’ needs during testing—you just have to know what your state’s rules are.
 In nearly all cases, if a student needs an accommodation, 1) the need has to be determined diagnostically, 2) it has to be written into the IEP , and 3) it has to be used in instruction throughout the year (well ahead of the test).

 Follow these simple steps to meet your state’s testing accommodation criteria!